 - construction of a small-scale re-gasification unit

-The Government of the Republic of Cyprus has initiated all necessary actions for the establishment of a Natural Gas Liquefaction Plant at Vasilikos to include facilities for the liquefaction of natural gas and the storage and export of liquefied natural gas (LNG) by tankers.
-It is an ambitious project of tremendous strategic importance, and it will also be the largest investment in the history of the Republic of Cyprus.
+The government of the Republic of Cyprus has initiated all necessary actions for the establishment of a Natural Gas Liquefaction Plant at Vasilikos to include facilities for the liquefaction of natural gas and the storage and export of liquefied natural gas (LNG) by tankers.
+It is an ambitious project of tremendous strategic importance, and it will also be the largest investment in the history of the country.
 It is expected to be a robust driver of economic growth, as it will serve the storage and transport needs of Cypriot natural gas deposits and, potentially, those of neighbouring countries.